nextstrain/ncov/narratives/ncov_sit-rep_2020-05-08.md

 We analyzed 2,112 publicly shared COVID-19 genomes.
 By comparing these viral genomes to each other, we can characterize how COVID-19 is moving around the world and spreading locally.
 In this week's updates, we focus on recent spread across Asia.
 We report:

-* Multiple introductions to Delhi during March 2020, rather than a single source (e.g., a widely scrutinized gathering)
+* Multiple introductions to Delhi during March 2020 from all over the world, rather than a single source
-* Independent, unrelated outbreaks in other Indian states
+* Separate, likely unrelated outbreaks in other Indian states
 * Many separate introductions to Singapore, most of which do not appear to have spread further
-* Largely due to sociological factors, one introduction to Singapore has become a large outbreak among vulnerable communities of migrant workers
+* Expansion of a large cluster of cases in Singapore is likely driven by sociological factors
-* Similar patterns in other countries, emphasizing the inevitability of international spread and the urgent need for cooperative efforts
+* Similar patterns of international spread emphasize the urgent need for cooperative efforts
 ```